Alpha Mechanical - Cooling & Heating

 • Call a technician

-It’s important to note that addressing an overcharged AC unit requires professional expertise, as handling refrigerants can be hazardous and requires specialized equipment and training.
+It’s important to note that addressing an overcharged AC unit requires professional expertise, as handling refrigerants can be hazardous and, under EPA Section 608, legally requires a certified technician with specialized equipment.
 It’s crucial to consult a qualified HVAC technician to diagnose and rectify the problem, ensuring safe and efficient AC operation.

 Final Thoughts